newsuk/times-components/packages/markup/README.md

 uses for common AST nodes such as `paragraph`, `text` or `link`.
 In the override renderer that a consumer would set, the consumer dictates how these nodes are handled.
-Each renderer method should return an object with an `element` property (that returns the component to be rendered), and a optional `shouldRenderChildren` boolean that can ensure the renderer does not render certain node's children.
+Each renderer method should return an object with an `element` property (the component to be rendered), and a optional `shouldRenderChildren` boolean that can ensure the renderer does not render that node's children.

 ## Contributing